Joy, beauty and Community

 Kyleigh teamed up with Jee Kim to transform her art into a hand woven wool carpet produced with women in Afghanistan.
 This carpet was woven with wool from Afghan sheep, the dyes are naturally derived from rocks and plants in the area and the work was completed by women within their homes, offering a source of income for often widowed families.
 The carpet sold to the Chair of the Princess Grace Foundation in 2015.

 Yearbook Afghanistan creates a window into the true spirit of Afghan youth, displaying the playful and coy portraits of the students attending her schools.
 The yearbook layout appealed to Kyleigh as a way to bring solidarity to their new school, giving the kids a sense of pride and unity.
 There is a dignity captured in their portraits, portraying the students as a joyous and promising future for Afghanistan.
-Even though their is so much room for improvement in their school and community, these kids are just as eager and energetic as any other kid with the privilege of peace.

 87 Days of Vintage: